 You are eligible for up to 180 days of medical leave of absence.
 Medical leave due to childbirth or adoption is limited to 12 weeks following the event.

 You can use vacation and PTO any time during your leave.

 If you accrue sick leave, it can only be used during the first six weeks following birth.
 You may want to use sick leave before using paid parental leave.

-If you have short-term disability insurance, you may use it for parental leave after exhausting all of your sick leave.
+If you are the employee giving birth and you have short-term disability insurance, you may use it for parental leave after exhausting all of your sick leave.
 Depending on your union contract, you may need to exhaust all other paid leave such as vacation and PTO or you may be able to keep up to 80 hours.
-Contact email@example.com or check your union contract.
+Contact firstname.lastname@example.org or check your union contract.

 Consider applying for paid parental leave after your short-term disability benefits have ended so you don't cut your disability benefits short.
 File your claim after recording your last day of paid time in APEX.

 Check your benefits summary in APEX to find out if you're enrolled in short-term disability and which benefit waiting period you elected.